AtticusDotOne/Documentation/glossary.md

 1. (legal) State decreed notes, or (usu. digital) representations thereof, that represent a unit of account; i.e. money, or legal tender.

+**Custody**

+1. (legal) To have responsibility for the care of property (usu. asset) or persons (usu. children); custody does not imply ownership rights.
+1. (technical) The credential that has privileges to transfer a digital asset.

 **DApp**

 1. (technical) Software runnning on, or in conjuction with, a blockchain--usu. has a client interface.